Gatteber/todo-app/README.md

 console.log(buttonitem.classList == "nav-add active");
 This returns true - so, check for the classlist and render the correct button from the corresponding module(?)

-submit form -> preventdefault -> make class -> add to "todo" array, stringify and store in local storage. half done (need local storage) render todo array (of objects). done date functionality. modal click expansion. kinda done
+submit form -> preventdefault -> make class -> add to "todo" array, stringify and store in local storage. done render todo array (of objects). done date functionality. done modal click expansion. kinda done
 Projects views.